Is there financial planning for senior living?

 • Before making a decision, talk to your trusted health insurance professional or financial advisor.

-Long-term care insurance covers individuals who need care or assistance with several activities of daily living, such as bathing and getting dressed.
+Long-term care insurance covers individuals who need care or assistance with several activities of daily living, such as bathing and dressing.
 Coverage of expenses begins after a designated waiting period.

-If your parent needs assisted living, nursing home care or in-home care services and does not have long-term care insurance or the funds to cover associated costs – and they do not qualify for Medicaid – they may be able to convert their existing life insurance policy to a long-term care benefit plan.
+If your parent needs assisted living, in-home care services or skilled nursing care and does not have long-term care insurance or the funds to cover associated costs – and they do not qualify for Medicaid – they may be able to convert their existing life insurance policy to a long-term care benefit plan.

 This plan covers assisted living and long-term care expenses at the time services are needed, without requiring your parent to spend down their financial assets to qualify for Medicaid coverage.

-For more information on converting a life insurance policy into a long-term care plan, contact your trusted insurance professional or financial advisor.
+For more information on converting a life insurance policy into a long-term senior care plan, contact your trusted insurance professional or financial advisor./p>

 It’s important to keep in mind that the sale of a property could also include a tax payment resulting from appreciating over time.
 Be sure to consult with a financial advisor or certified public accountant to fully understand the tax implications of selling a property.